haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 The first map keys are the URLs used for importing.

-The second map keys are the resolved `id`s for these URLs, usually files on the file system.
+The second map keys are the resolved `id`s for these URLs.
+These are usually files on the file system.

 This is how an `id` returned from `ResolveId` hook is transformed into a file name: